forthy42/gforth/INSTALL.md

     git clone https://git.savannah.gnu.org/git/gforth.git
     cd gforth
-    . ./install-deps.sh # install all known dependencies for a full build ./BUILD-FROM-SCRATCH
+    source ./install-deps.sh # install all known dependencies for a full build ./BUILD-FROM-SCRATCH
     sudo make install

 ## Additional info for MacOS ##

 You'll get brew and XCode command line tools installed (git will trigger the latter) if it is not already there.
-The install-deps.sh
+The `install-deps.sh` exports a few variables, and you probably should put those into your shell setup if you want to build Gforth latest without sourcing `install-deps.sh` again.

 ## Alternative: Build from Tarball
 If you are building from the tarball, please consult [INSTALL](INSTALL).